MR-CyberQi/ActiveDirectoryLab/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
-Project guides you through creating an Active Directory Home Lab environment using Oracle Virtual Box and creating users via PowerShell.
+Creating an Active Directory Home Lab environment using Oracle Virtual Box and creating users via PowerShell.
 It's designed to help you understand the fundamentals of Active Directory and Windows networking.
 <br />